The greatest comeback

 It never rains, it pours.
 Having just returned to the Caribbean after having his nose famously shattered by Malcolm Marshall, Mike Gatting had his thumb broken by Barbadian quick bowler Vibert Greene, keeping him out of two more Tests.
 He returned for the last, just in time to watch Viv Richards paste England all round Antigua.
 Greene, who was born Victor Sylvester Greene, later played for Gloucestershire.

 Elton Chigumbura, born on this day, is one of the hardest-hitting batsmen in the Zimbabwe side.
-He was fast-tracked into the side in the absence of the rebel players in 2004, and despite looking out of his depth on Test debut against Sri Lanka, he appeared a much-improved player by the time of the Champions Trophy five months later.
-He missed most of 2005 due to a stress fracture and finally made his mark in 2009, smashing consecutive scores of 79, 68, 43 and 36 and picking up seven wickets against Kenya.
-He then scored a match-winning 60 and took three wickets against Bangladesh.
+He was fast-tracked into the team in the absence of the rebel players in 2004, and despite looking out of his depth on Test debut against Sri Lanka, he appeared a much-improved player by the time of the Champions Trophy five months later.
+He finally made his mark in 2009, smashing consecutive scores of 79, 68, 43 and 36 and picking up seven wickets against Kenya.
 In May 2010 he was named captain after Prosper Utseya resigned.
-Zimbabwe won matches against weakened sides from India and Sri Lanka in the first series he captained.
+But a dip in form resulted in him being replaced by Brendan Taylor as captain in 2011.
+Three years later he was brought back to the helm as Zimbabwe Cricket looked to split the captaincy between the two players, and Chigumbura led Zimbabwe to ODI wins at home against Australia and Nee Zealand.
+He also led the team to on a limited-overs tour of Pakistan that marked the return of international cricket in the country after a gap of six years, and scored his maiden one-day hundred on that trip.
+In early 2016, Chigumbura stepped down from the captaincy to focus on his game.

 Peter van der Merwe, born today, was originally a slow left-arm bowler but developed into a specialist batsman by the end of his career.
 He was a shrewd captain, leading South Africa to series wins against England in 1965 and against Australia in 1966-67.
 After retirement he was chairman of South Africa's selectors in the 1980s and early 1990s, and for eight years was an ICC match referee.